katzenpost/katzenpost/drafts/client.rst

   priority queue prioritized by a future time, however there are no cancellations for this active queue management algorithm.

 Other than these queues, the client will have to do plenty of other state mutation and book keeping for each sent message.
-Before we discuss the metadata clients will use we first need to consider the various communication channel types:
+Before we discuss the metadata clients will use, we first need to consider the various communication channel types:

 * ``service query channels`` - As specified in [KAETZCHEN]_ specification,